 You must use a recent version of Internet browser Chrome, Edge or Firefox to use the Import by Date option.
 If you have one of these browsers be sure it is up-to-date and not an older version.
 Other browsers cannot import files from a folder as this process does.

-Band Validation: To standardize bands and help with the counterfeit band recognition project, clockings are not accepted into EWINSPEED® until their band letters are validated against the Band Validation Table for the bird’s birth year.
-If the band letters do not match an entry in the table the race secretary is given the opportunity to enter the correct letters.
+Band Validation: (Starts with 2019 Young Birds.
+AU-banded birds born before 2019 are not validated.
+They are grandfathered-in as they were entered in prior year races.)
+To standardize bands and help with the counterfeit band recognition project, clockings are not accepted into EWINSPEED® until their band letters are validated against the Band Validation Table for the bird’s birth year.
+If the band letters do not match an entry in the table the race secretary is given the opportunity to enter the correct letters in the Choose a Prefix box.
+Type-ahead works here; start typing and the list will position to that place in the table; then click on that table entry.
 If correct letters are not entered the clocking is rejected.

 There is a Band Letters table on the Race Secretary’s Page where you can look up the valid letters for bands ordered from the AU Office.
 The table is composed of all AU Band Orders (first 4 alphabetic characters A-Z on the actual band) for that year.

 Once the band letters are determined to be valid, the band number is checked to assure it is within the range of bands ordered for those letters.